 Visit at www.builtbyemotion.com.See Current Job Openings

 In September 1987, the Times News entered the weekly newspaper business when it purchased the East Penn Free Press published in Emmaus.
 Through the next two decades, seven more weekly newspapers were started, each serving school districts in the Allentown and Bethlehem areas, including Bethlehem, Catasauqua, East Penn, Northampton, Northwestern, Parkland, Salisbury, and Whitehall.
 Each of these corresponds with the Press name, for example, Bethlehem Press, East Penn Press, Parkland Press, etc.

 Today, these eight newspapers form the Lehigh Valley Press.
-The Press weekly newspapers are independently owned and operated by the Times News, Inc. of Lehighton, and are printed at the TN Printing complex in Lehighton.
+The Press weekly newspapers are independently owned and operated by the Times News Media Group of Lehighton, and are printed at the TN Printing complex in Lehighton.

 Visit at www.thelehighvalleypress.com.See Current Job Openings